Rome Campus FAQ's

-The Rome Student Activities Association offers a full array of activities and events throughout the semester, including two student trips per semester to such places as Boston and New York City.
+Rome Student Activities offers a full array of activities and events throughout the semester, including student trips if voted on by the members of the organization.
+Thus, if you as a student joins, you will have a say in what gets planned.
 The Rome Campus also holds Student Congress meetings via satellite with the Utica Campus.
 For more details and meeting times, stop by the Rome Student Services Center.

 Many are not aware that the Rome Campus is a full-service branch campus with the convenience of a “One Stop” shop for our students.
 We offer: